Bornholm

 Video Child-friendly Bornholm

 On Bornholm you can switch off, leave the old life for a while and enter a decelerated, calm, ideal world.
-Everyone is relaxed on Bornholm – locals and holidaymakers.
+Everyone is relaxed here – locals and vacationers.
 The island location ensures seclusion from the rest of the continent.
 Nobody can follow here that easily.
 When you have left the ferry in Roenne in your car, you automatically switch to vacation.
 Gone are the days of traffic jams and stress, parking fees and traffic jams, annoyed people in shopping centers and bosses.
-Here on Bornholm you have a lot of space.
+Here on the island you have a lot of space.
 You have the beach almost to yourself.
 The holiday homes are on large plots.
 Noise is unknown on Bornholm.

 Bornholm combines the nature of Europe on a single island.
 Only Mallorca can keep up here.
 In the south you will find the widest sandy beaches with the finest beach.
 Most of the holiday homes are also located here.
 The north is rocky with sandy bays (like in the Mediterranean) and great hotels with gourmet cuisine and SPA offers.
 Let Bornholm enchant you.
 You will come back – guaranteed.